grafana/tutorials/README.md

 ## Usage

-To export codelabs from Markdown to HTML:
+To export tutorials from Markdown to HTML:

 ```
 claat export <file>.md